 - Any suit alleging bodily injury to an employee of yours, if the injury occurs in the course of the workers' employment by you.
-For instance, Jack, an employee of yours, is injured on the job.
-You have purchased a workers compensation policy as required by law.
-Nevertheless, Jack rejects workers compensation benefits and sues you for bodily injury.
+For example, Jack, an employee of yours, is injured on the job.
+Jack rejects the workers compensation benefits you offer and sues you for bodily injury.

 - Any suit alleging bodily injury to certain family members of the injured employee as a consequence of the employee’s injury.
-For instance, Jack's wife sues you for bodily injury.
-She claims that she has developed migraine headaches as a consequence of caring for her injured husband.
+This exclusion would apply if say, Jack's wife sued you for a neck injury she allegedly sustained as a consequence of caring for Jack.

-Workers compensation laws may not prohibit injured workers from suing someone other than the employer.
-Classic Construction does not want to be sued by injured employees of Pronto Painting.
-Thus, Classic includes an indemnity clause in the contract.
-This clause requires Pronto Painting to assume liability for any claims against Classic Construction that stem from injuries to Pronto's employees, if the injuries occur while Pronto is working on the apartment project.
-In other words, if Classic Construction is sued by an injured employee of Pronto Painting, Pronto (or its liability insurer) must pay all costs related to the claims.
+Workers compensation laws may not prohibit injured workers from suing someone other than their employer.
+This means that Royal Realty could be sued as a result of injuries sustained by employees of Pronto Painting.
+To avoid such suits, Royal Realty includes an indemnity provision in its contract with the painting company.
+The provision requires the painting company to assume liability for any claims against Royal Realty by Pronto's employees for injuries sustained on the Grand Galleria project.
+In other words, if Royal Realty is sued by an injured employee of Pronto Painting, Pronto (or its liability insurer) must pay the costs associated with the claims.

-Pronto Painting forwards the claim to its liability insurer.
-The contract between Pronto Painting and Classic Construction meets the definition of an insured contract under the painting contractor's liability policy.
-The contract is covered because it is a typical indemnity agreement (assumption of tort liability) in which Pronto Painting assumed liability for bodily injury to Pronto's employees on behalf of the general contractor.
+When Royal Realty receives Jim's lawsuit, it directs the claim to Pronto Painting, citing the indemnity agreement.
+Pronto forwards the claim to its liability insurer.
+The contract between Pronto Painting and Royal Realty meets the definition of an insured contract under the painting contractor's liability policy.
+The contract is covered because it involves an assumption of tort liability by Pronto Painting on behalf of the property owner for claims arising from bodily injury to Pronto's employees.

 Employer Pays Twice

-In the above example, Pronto Painting (or its insurers) has essentially paid for Jim's injury twice.
-Pronto's workers compensation insurer paid for the workers compensation benefits it provided to Jim.
-Then Pronto's liability insurer paid the costs related to Jim's lawsuit against Classic Construction.
+In the above example, Pronto Painting (or its insurers) has paid for Jim's injury twice.
+First, Pronto's workers compensation insurer paid for the workers compensation benefits it provided to Jim.
+Secondly, Pronto's liability insurer paid the costs related to Jim's lawsuit against Royal Realty.
 Both claims arose from the same injury.

-In Classic Construction example, Classic would likely require Pronto Painting to add Classic to Pronto's liability policy as an additional insured.
-As an insured under Pronto's policy, Classic would likely be covered for Jim's suit.
-The employers liability exclusion in the policy will not apply to Classic because Jim is not an employee of Classic Construction.
+In Royal Realty example cited above, Royal would likely require Pronto Painting to cover the property owner as an additional insured under Pronto's liability policy.
+As an insured under Pronto's policy, Royal should be covered for Jim's suit.
+The employers liability exclusion in the policy will not apply to Royal because Jim is not an employee of Royal Realty.